traelincoln/traelincoln/README.md

 ## About Me
 My name is Trevour L Chidoti, I am a writer, a developer and an engineering student from Harare.
-I am studying **Aeronautical Engineering** with The University of Zimbabwe, and I am learning web-development online with HavardX through Edx.
+I am doing **Aeronautical Engineering** with The University of Zimbabwe, and I am also learning web-development online with HavardX through Edx.
+So, i have a github to store all my projects safely online.
-I enjoy reading books and designing computer programs.
+I enjoy reading books, designing computer programs and aircraft.
-Right now I am really into building blogs and static web-pages.
+When I am not reading up on how to optimize the aerodynamic efficiency for my third year design project, I will be reading up web-design.
-And I am also working on building more sophisticated web-apps using React and Angular.
+I am really into blogs right now, I am actually on [my own blog][1] here on Github.
-I have a personal blog that I am working on, but I am just finding my voice as writer.
+I like making beautiful interfaces using Bootstrap and Jquery. you can check out some of my work on [my blog][1] too.

 ## My Skills
 The programming languages that I am realy good at right now are